antrampa/face_recognition/README.md

-# Capure and recognize faces
+# Capure and Recognize Faces
 Face Recognition using OpenCV with Python3

 # Capture a face